Meet the Team behind Storylines

-Ali has a background in education and has spent over 35 years working in schools and communities delivering her innovative projects.
-These projects have taken place in many varied settings and have involved participants of every age and ability.
+Ali has a background in education and has spent over 35 years working in schools and communities delivering innovative projects.
+These projects have taken place in varied settings and have involved participants of every age and ability.

-She has worked with a wide range of organisations across the arts, environmental and heritage sectors, offering consultation, mentoring and training.
+Ali has worked with a wide range of organisations across the arts, environmental and heritage sectors, offering consultation, mentoring and training.
 Specialising in recording audio memories, Ali also enjoys finding innovative ways to share these.
-Ali has worked extensively in mainstream education delivering exciting art based projects throughout schools in Devon, Cornwall and Somerset.
-Ali is passionate about using a narrative based approach to unearth creativity and has designed resources and devised programmes of work to support this.
+Ali has worked extensively in mainstream education, delivering exciting art based projects throughout schools in Devon, Cornwall and Somerset.
+She is passionate about using a narrative approach to unearth creativity and has designed resources and programmes of work to support this.
 She is particularly interested in childrens’ literacy and multicultural education and in the past has advised local authorities in this field.

-Kim is an artist educator, experienced in managing creative projects, specialising in community engagement.
+Kim is an artist educator, experienced in managing creative projects and specialising in community engagement.
 With a range of experience working creatively in galleries, museums, libraries, schools, with older people and youth groups, Kim aims to empower anyone, of any age, to discover and believe in their own creativity; helping to facilitate the telling of their own story.

-A practicing visual artist with an MA in Contemporary Visual Art, Kim enjoys presenting images in new ways, working with paint, photographic processes and making in a multitude of forms.
+A practicing visual artist with an MA in Contemporary Visual Art, Kim enjoys presenting images in new ways.
+She works with paint, photographic processes and making in a multitude of forms.

-Tricia is a freelance librarian, based in Cornwall where she compiles resources for reading groups and publishers, focusing especially on children’s books, and on discussion activities with older people.
+Tricia is a freelance librarian, based in Cornwall.
+She compiles resources for reading groups and publishers, focusing on children’s books and discussion activities with older people.
 Tricia is also a consultant for The Reading Agency’s Reading Friends programmewww.readingfriends.org.uk, and a Learning Facilitator and Visitor Experience assistant at Tate St Ives.

 Juliet is a sculptor, puppet maker and sometime writer.
 She has a studio set deep in the Suffolk countryside and her work is threaded with narrative and place.
 Juliet is the artistic director and founder of lockARTS- Unlocking arts and minds– an arts in mental health organisation. www.lockarts.org.uk